bonatt/GitLab/README.md

 ### GitHub
 bonatt.gitlab.io

-I Started with GitLab and stuck with GitLab.
+I started with GitLab and stuck with GitLab.